bytebase/bytebase.com-old/content/blog/database-change-management-using-bytebase-cloud.md

 tags: Tutorial
 integrations: MySQL
 level: Beginner
-description: Bytebase provide its SaaS version since 1.15.0, this tutorial is a step-by-step guide to set up Database Change Management for Amazon Aurora MySQL using Bytebase Cloud.
+description: Bytebase provide its Cloud version since 1.15.0, this tutorial is a step-by-step guide to set up Database Change Management for Amazon Aurora MySQL using Bytebase Cloud.
 ---
 This is a series of articles about Database Change Management using Bytebase Cloud.
 We take Amazon Aurora MySQL as an example and is also applicable to Amazon Aurora Serverless.